Mount Napier State Park

 Mount Napier State Park is a state park in the Australian state of Victoria.
-It is 20 km northeast of Mount Eccles; its centerpiece is Mount Napier, a true volcanic cone.
+It is 20 km northeast of Mount Eccles; its centerpiece is Mount Napier, a true volcanic cone, and one of the youngest volcanoes in Australia.
 The park was established in 1987, and today encompasses 2800 hectares of land.
-The local Aboriginal name for the mount is Tapoc.
+The local Aboriginal name for Mount Napier is Tapoc.